pierreaubert/pierreaubert.github.io/blog/reviews/20230910-Devialet-Phantom/index.md

-# This is a analysis of the Devialet Phantom I & II measurements
+# Analysis of the Devialet Phantom I & II measurements

 The Devialet Phantom are smallish speakers with excellent bass.
 They are expensive but looks nice and I always liked the sound of